valkey-io/libvalkey/docs/cluster.md

 valkeyClusterAsyncContext *acc = valkeyClusterAsyncConnectWithOptions(&options);
 ```

-Since an initial slotmap update is performed asynchronously any command sent directly after `valkeyClusterAsyncConnectWithOptions` may fail
+Since an initial slot map update is performed asynchronously any command sent directly after `valkeyClusterAsyncConnectWithOptions` may fail
 because the initial slot map has not yet been retrieved and the client doesn't know which cluster node to send the command to.
 You may use the [`eventCallback`](#events-per-cluster-context-1) to be notified when the slot map is updated and the client is ready to accept commands.
 A crude example of using the `eventCallback` can be found in [this test case](../tests/ct_async.c).

-Another option is to enable blocking initial slotmap updates using the option `VALKEY_OPT_BLOCKING_INITIAL_UPDATE`.
+Another option is to enable blocking initial slot map updates using the option `VALKEY_OPT_BLOCKING_INITIAL_UPDATE`.
 When enabled `valkeyClusterAsyncConnectWithOptions` will initially connect to the cluster in a blocking fashion and wait for the slot map before returning.
 Any command sent by the user thereafter will create a new non-blocking connection, unless a non-blocking connection already exists to the destination.
 The function returns a pointer to a newly created `valkeyClusterAsyncContext` struct and its `err` field should be checked to make sure the initial slot map update was successful.